tabarra/txAdmin/docs/dev_notes.md

     - counts of bans/warns in the last 7, 14, 28d
     - revocation %
     - bans/warns %

+### Resources:
+- v1:
+    - should be stateful, with websocket
+    - layout inspired in code editors
+    - left sidebar with resource folders, no resources, with buttons to start/stop/restart/etc
+    - search bar at the top, searches any folder, has filters
+    - filters by default, running, stopped
+    - main content will show the resources of the selected folder OR "recently added"
+- v2:
+    - show "recently added" resources
+    - each resoruce need to have:
+        - warning for outdated, button to update
+        - performance stats
+        - option to add/remove from auto boot
+        - option to auto restart on change (dev mode)
+        - button to see related insights (http calls, events, etc?)

 ### Whitelist:
 - remove the wl pending join table